as1ndu/as1ndu/content/post/draft.md

-title : "Placeholder for drafts posts in my blog" description : "Description of the post" slug : "draft-post" draft : "true" tags : ["code"] date : "1995-08-08"
+title : "Placeholder for drafts posts in my blog" description : "Description of the post" slug : "draft-post" draft : true tags : ["code"] date : "1995-08-08"
-private: true
+hidden: true
 ---

 ## This is a draft post.